-Spirit of the Desert Presbyterian Fellowship – Coachella Valley CA
+Spirit of the Desert Presbyterian Fellowship – Coachella Valley California

 These are some of the defining characteristics and facts about Spirit of the Desert Presbyterian Fellowship: